 Actually that’s a very profound point.
 “Nothing special” means there’s nothing surprising, nothing extraordinary.
 What do we expect?
 Of course, things are going to go up and down, so we don’t need to make a big deal out of it.
 Whatever we experience in life, sometimes we’ll be happy and sometimes unhappy.
 Sure, we realize that the unhappiness comes from acting destructively and happiness comes from acting constructively, etc., but we don’t need to cling to what we feel as being so fantastic or so horrible.
 And we certainly don’t need to cling to a big solid “me,” as in, “I’m so happy” or “Poor me, I’m so miserable.”

 Clearly, conventionally, we want to be happy and we don’t want to be unhappy.
 In addition, conventionally, with our Buddhist practices we are aiming for liberation and enlightenment, where we’ll be free from unhappiness and suffering.
 But we don’t make a big deal out of it.
 This is the point.
-It indicates the relevance of these karmic teaching in our daily life and what will bring us more peace of mind.
+It indicates the relevance of these teachings on karma in our daily life and what will bring us more peace of mind.
 Peace of mind comes from having equanimity in terms of our changing moods as we go through each day because, naturally, sometimes we’re going to feel happy and sometimes unhappy.
 That’s part of samsara; it’s what to expect.
 We just continue with whatever type of Dharma practice we’re doing.
 When we’re not feeling terribly happy at any given moment, so what?

 The Ups and Downs of Life

 This doesn’t mean that we should stop having any feelings, that we should stop being happy or unhappy and become someone with no feelings at all.
 It’s certainly not that.
 It’s okay to be happy or unhappy.
-Something nice things happen, we feel happy.
-Something not very nice things happen and we’re not so happy.
+Something nice happens, we feel happy.
+Something not very nice happens and we’re not so happy.
 For example, we go to a restaurant and we wanted to order our favorite dish, and they don’t have it anymore.
 They’re out of it and we’re not so happy.
 It’s sad, but we don’t make a big deal out of it.
 It’s okay to feel unhappy, but don’t hang on to it and get stuck in a bad mood.

 Maybe that’s a silly example, but a more relevant example is when a loved one dies.
 It’s natural that we’re going to feel sad and unhappy.
 There’s nothing wrong with that.
 In fact, it’s very unhealthy not to mourn.
 But, don’t cling to it and identify with that sadness as being the true identity of a big solid “me” that is so terribly miserable.
 From another perspective, when we’re with someone and constantly saying, “I’m so happy.
 Aren’t we having a great time?” this just destroys the whole mood, right?
-Just experience the up and downs of life.
+Just experience the ups and downs of life.
 We are happy or unhappy – it’s no big deal, nothing special.

 Along with this equanimity, the other attitude and outlook that we can cultivate when we’re unhappy and things are going badly is to look at what might have been the karmic cause of that.
 As we’ve discussed, we can examine and try to see the pattern, see how we are repeating something that is similar to that, and work on that.